-‘Cash in hand’ payments for work are like any other income - they must be declared to HMRC.
+‘Cash in hand’ payments for work are like any other income - they must be declared to HM Revenue and Customs (HMRC).

 Report cash in hand pay

-Report a business or your employer to HM Revenue and Customs (HMRC) if they’re paying workers ‘cash in hand’ without paying Income Tax or National Insurance.
+Report a business or your employer to HMRC if they’re paying workers ‘cash in hand’ without paying Income Tax or National Insurance.

-Contact the Tax Evasion Hotline to report tax evasion online or by phone.
+Contact the HMRC fraud hotline to report tax evasion online or by phone.